Old-Dead-One/APT-contest-project/DEV_README.md

 The Golf Event Skins Games Management project aims to develop a web application for managing skins games in a golf event.
 The project will use FastAPI for the backend API development and React for the frontend user interface.

 ## Goals
-- Allow players to create profiles with unique identifiers (UUIDs) and enter their first name, last name, @venmo IDs and email address.
+- Allow players to create profiles with their first name, last name, @venmo IDs and email address.
 - Allow players to select the local chapter to enter contests.
 - Provide a list of available contests for players to enter.
 - Display a summary of contests entered by players along with total entrance fees.